pulp/pulpproject.org/installation-introduction.md

 ## What is the quickest way to set up a production-ready Pulp environment?

-The `pulp-installer` is a set of Ansible roles that automates the installation of Pulp 3.
+The `pulp_installer` is a set of Ansible roles that automates the installation of Pulp 3.
 This is the preferred method of installation and removes a lot of the complexity of the installation process.

 For installation instructions, see [Pulp installer](https://pulp-installer.readthedocs.io/en/latest/).